stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ## Application Window

-The obvious starting point is the window class that encapsulates a GLFW window handle:
+The obvious starting point is a window class that encapsulates a GLFW window handle:

 ```java
 public class Window {